TAP-lab/taplab-nix-config/README.md

     # Configures the taskbar
     xdg.configFile."plasma-org.kde.plasma.desktop-appletsrc".text = ''
-        (This config file is large and mostly unreadable, so I wont include it here.
-The relevant part of this file defines the taskbar layout)
+      (This file is very long and mostly irrelevant, main thing it does it define the taskbar layout) '';
-    '';
 }
 ```